 Threats are Changing, but so is Physical Security

 Educational facilities are increasingly targets of crimes, and no facility should be considered exempt from the possibility of crime and violence.
 However, just as the threats are becoming more sophisticated, so are the technologies to combat them.
 Whereas once out of reach for all but the largest and most funded institutions, today, advanced security technologies such as access control, gunshot detection, mass communication, and more are widely and affordably available to directly address campus crimes.
 It is important for any campus considering security to talk to a professional that is well versed in campus physical security technologies to get a proper assessment and recommendation.

+Contact SSP Now!
 For more information about physical security systems for educational facilities, please contact us today!
+Headquartered near Atlanta, Georgia, we offer design, installation and service to local, regional and national clients.
+Call us today for more information!
 1-888-540-0175